-A Wrongful death claim occurs when somebody loses their life through somebody else’s fault, negligence, recklessness or criminal behavior.
+A wrongful death claim occurs when somebody loses their life through somebody else’s fault, negligence, recklessness, or criminal behavior.
 This can happen in any number of ways, including a car wreck, tractor/trailer wreck, a slip and fall, dog attack, or nursing home abuse.
-If you are unsure if you have a wrongful death cause of action, call John Foy & Associates for free legal counsel.
-We’re available at 404-400-4000, 24 hours a day, 7 days a week.
+If you are unsure if you have a wrongful death cause of action, get free legal counsel with us.

 to find a John Foy office near you

 Punitive damages are meant to punish the wrongdoer and are above and beyond the typical compensation for a victim.
-In a simple personal injury case, a victim can recover medical expenses, lost income and pain and suffering.
-However, a court may award punitive damages to punish the wrongdoer.
-These damages are typically awarded in a DUI case or if the person being sued did something willfully or wantonly, meaning intentionally or with intent.
-These claims are very difficult to prove, but John Foy & Associates Wrongful Death Attorneys has a 20-year track record of knowing when to fight for these claims.
-Municipalities and companies can also be responsible for punitive damages.
-Often outrageously high verdicts that make it to the 6 O’clock news are punitive awards.
-These awards are meant to change the behavior of the wrongdoer.
+A court may award punitive damages to punish the wrongdoer.
+These damages are typically awarded in a DUI case or if the person being sued did something willfully or wantonly (meaning intentionally).

 A typical wrongful death settlement is not taxable.
 The only taxable income in a lawsuit is if you recover punitive damages.

 Who Is at Fault for Wrongful Death Cases in Atlanta?

 A wrongful death may happen in any number of ways, but the grounds for a suit are fairly simple: somebody or some entity was at fault or negligent in causing someone else’s death.